ibm-cloud-docs/databases-for-elasticsearch/connecting-ibmcloud-app.md

 ## Connecting a Kubernetes Service application
 {: #connecting-kub-serv-app}

 There are two steps to connecting a Cloud databases deployment to a Kubernetes Service application.
-First, your deployment needs a to be bound to your cluster and its connection strings stored in a secret.
+First, your deployment needs to be bound to your cluster and its connection strings stored in a secret.
 The second step is configuring your application to use the connection strings.

-The sample app in the [Connecting a Kubernetes Service Tutorial](/docs/databases-for-elasticsearch?topic=cloud-databases-tutorial-k8s-app) provides a sample application that uses Node.js and demonstrates how to bind the sample application to a {{site.data.keyword.databases-for}} deployment.
+The sample app in [Connecting a Kubernetes Service Tutorial](/docs/databases-for-elasticsearch?topic=cloud-databases-tutorial-k8s-app) provides a sample application that uses Node.js and demonstrates how to bind the sample application to a {{site.data.keyword.databases-for}} deployment.
 {: .tip}

 Before connecting your Kubernetes Service application to a deployment, make sure that the deployment and cluster are both in the same region and resource group.